iumairish/baaboo/README.md

 # BAABOO - Support Ticket System

-A Laravel 10 multi-database support ticket system with separate databases for each ticket department.
+A Laravel 10 multi-database support ticket system with separate databases for each ticket department on docker.

 ---